-Serena Bassi is an Associate Research Scholar at the MacMillan Center and Lecturer in Italian Language and Literature.
+Serena Bassi is an Assistant Professor in the Department of Italian Studies.
 She obtained her PhD in Italian Studies from the University of Warwick (2014).
 She was research fellow at the Warwick Institute for Advanced Studies (2013- 2014) and Leverhulme Early Career Fellow at Cardiff University (2014- 2017).

 She is also currently at work on The Handbook of Translation and Sexuality co-edited with Prof. Brian Baer (Kent State University).
 Her writing has appeared in Translation Studies, Comparative Literature Studies, Gender/Sexuality/Italy and Modern Languages Open.